buihuy1203/Student-Data-Project/README.md

 # Final:
 Thank you for reviewing this file.
-Also, please notice to commit this README file properly, or else I can't read it clearly.
+Also, please notice that committing this README file properly, or else I can't read it clearly.